filambr/MapReduce/README.md

 ### This is my naive implementation of MapReduce, it was implemented and tested in Python version 3.10.6.
-Only standart python library is nescicery to use it.

-#### Methods in MapReduce:

-* mapper - maps and shuffles, retruns shuffled map over a key

-and several redcer methods:

-* counter_grouped - counts entries over keys

-* aggregate_grouped - aggregates (min, max or sum) over values that corenspond to keys

-* join - calculates cartesian product of two maps and joins them

-* filter - selects single key, value pair form shuffled map

-* select - selects myltiple columns

-* drop - removes multiple columns

-#### Class Table is a wrapper class around MapReduce for convinience, sintax design was inspired by pySpark.SQL.

-### This is my naive implementation of MapReduce, it was implemented and tested in Python version 3.10.6.
 Only standard python library is necessary to use it.

 #### Methods in MapReduce: